rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### Speed

 SwiftUI refreshes the view every time there is a change on a `<Binding>`.
-And there are also a several other happenings which causes a refresh.
+And there are also several other happenings which causes a refresh of the view.
 If there are, within the view, properties which are computed it might become an issue.

-There might be several hundred log records for one task.
-If sorting and filtering of logs are computed properties within a view it might become an speed issue aka a *spinning beach ball*.
+There can be several hundred log records each task.
+If sorting and filtering of logs are computed properties within a view it can become an speed issue aka *spinning beach ball*.
 Therefore are all sorting and filtering of logs computed within the [RsyncUIdata](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIdata.swift) object and the result is set to the `<Binding>` value after the sort or filtering is completed.

 The above also apply to the restore function.
-Getting the remote filenames of synchcronized data might be huge, severeal hundred thousand of lines.
-It is after the completion of getting filenames and filtering the result is set to a `<Binding>` value which causes a refresh.
+Getting the remote filenames of synchcronized data might be huge, severeal hundred thousand or millions of lines.
+It is after the completion of getting filenames and filtering, the result is set to a `<Binding>` value which causes a refresh.